Blog

 We can also see some graphs with the history of the top 10, seeing what positions the pages that currently occupy it have had, when they entered, etc... which is quite interesting to draw conclusions.
 Below the graph you can also see the results.

-It is always interesting to see what content is in the top positions to get other related keywords and words from the semantic field that will help us when developing SEO content.
+It is always interesting to see what content is in the top positions in order to find out more about it. related keywords and words of the semantic field that will help us in the elaboration of the content for SEO.

 Competition, yes or no?

-As I mentioned, with the above tools you can see which keywords your competitors are ranking for.
-You can also pull out related keywords that they have not yet used or indexed.
+As I mentioned, with the above tools you can see what keywords your competitors are ranking for.
+You can also pull out related ones that have not yet been used or indexed.

-If we find keywords that interest us, with a volume in line with what we are looking for and that do not have strong competition, my advice is to go for them.
+If we find keywords that interest us, with a volume in line with what we are looking for and that do not have strong competition, my advice is to go for it.

-However, in 2021 this is not common.
-The easy or “free” keywords will be very long tail words and will probably have very low search volumes.
+However, in the midst of 2021 this is not common.
+The easy keywords or "free" will be words that will be very long tail and are likely to have very low search volumes.

-In SEO you have to be ambitious, so I recommend going after your competitors’ keywords as well.
+In SEO you have to be ambitious So I recommend also going after the keywords that your competitors have.
 See what they have achieved and see how you can improve it.
 Remember that you have to be useful to the user.

-If you manage to be more useful, you will have taken the first step to put yourself above and not only position, but gain market share to your direct competition.
+If you manage to be more useful, you will have taken the first step to put yourself above and not only position yourself, but also gain market share over your direct competition.

-Of course, the loading speed, the number of backlinks, the server, etc… will also influence the positioning.
-But, of course, if the content is not better, you will not be able to steal those positions.
+Of course, the loading speedthe number of backlinksThe server, the server, etc... will also influence the positioning.
+But, of courseIf the content is not better, you will not be able to steal those positions..

-Therefore, try to find a balance and compete for those words for which you are sure you can provide more to the user.
-If this is not the case, try to make your way through the spaces that are available.
-With good keyword research, you will find those spaces even in the most competitive sectors.
+Therefore, it tries to find a balance and compete for the words for which you are sure you can bring the most value to the user..
+If this is not the case, try to make room for yourself in the spaces that are available.
+With a good keyword researchYou will find these gaps even in the most competitive sectors.

-It would be great to be able to go for a keyword with thousands of searches per month from scratch, but I can tell you that you are not going to get anything.
-At least if you don’t have the budget to get a hundred quality backlinks on a sustained basis.
+It would be great to be able to go after a keyword with thousands of searches per month from scratch, but I'm telling you, you're not going to get anywhere.
+At least not if you don't have the budget to get a hundred or so backlinks quality on a sustained basis.

-Then, once there is a good foundation with a lot of content related to a high volume keyword, we can go for it.
-You can also go before and then create related content to try to position it, but be clear that if you have just created your website you will not be able to position a highly competitive term.
+Afterwards, once there is a good foundation with a lot of content related to a high volume keywordwe can go for it.
+You can also go before and then go creating related content to try to position it, but be clear that if you have just created your website you are not going to be able to position a highly competitive term.

 Also, keep in mind that even if a term is easy to rank for, quality is key.
-If the user does not find what he/she needs, Google will end up penalising you, you will lose position and it will be even more difficult to achieve it with the keyword you are really interested in.
+If the user does not find what they need, Google will end up penalising you, you will lose position and it will be even more difficult to achieve it with the keyword you are really interested in.

 Follow your intuition

 Finally, let me give you some advice.
-Using the tools is all very well and having all the data is all very well, but there is a qualitative aspect that you can’t forget.
+Using the tools is all very well and having all the data is all very well, but there is a qualitative section that you can't forget.

-Business intelligence is also very important when it comes to keyword research and that’s where your intuition comes in.
-If you have two keywords with similar searches and you don’t know which one to choose, both of them suitable for your business, let yourself go.
+The business intelligence is also extremely important when it comes to making a keyword research and this is also where your intuition comes in.
+If you have two keywords with similar searches and you don't know which one to choose, both of which are suitable for your business, let yourself go.

-If you feel that a keyword that seems a little worse will work better than the one that seems a little better, also let yourself go.
+If you feel that a keyword that seems a little worse is going to work better than one that seems a little better, let yourself go.
 When it comes to writing, all these aspects are reflected in the text and end up being transmitted to the person who reads it.

-I have already said it, but I repeat it, if we connect with the user, we have done most of the work.
+I've said it before, but I'll say it again, if we connect with the user, we've done most of the work.
 So dare to connect.
-Don’t forget the data, but at the same time, leave some room to dream.
-That’s the only way to make it big.
+Don't forget the data, but at the same time, leave some room to dream.
+That's the only way to make it big.